haim1993/boot-bootcamp/README.md

       "logMessage": "boot boot"
   }
   ```
-  Create a class `ServerConfiguration`  that will hold the configuration parameters as private members
+  Create a class `ServerJerseyConfiguration`  that will hold the configuration parameters as private members
   Bind this class using guice, and use it in the appropriate places

 **Part 5**